-Alexis Tioseco may now be gone, but these very words he once wrote that was published on the pages of Rogue Magazine is eternal.
+Alexis Tioseco passed on, but these very words he wrote that was published on the pages of Rogue Magazine is eternal.

-I was not aware of film critic Alexis Tioseco’s existence — I’ve never really been one to appreciate indie and/or art films, much more the Philippine Cinema, sorry Alexis — until yesterday, when I received this text from Marian:
+I was not aware of film critic Alexis Tioseco’s existence—I’ve never really been one to appreciate indie or art films, much more the Philippine Cinema, sorry Alexis—until yesterday, when I received this text from Marian:

 My friend, film critic Alexis Tioseco and his Slovenian girlfriend, Nika [Bohinc], were robbed and shot yday night in their house in QC.
 Please pray for comfort for family and friends they left behind.
 They are a lovely couple and among the nicest people I know.